Vishnu S Warrier

-The vision of the present policy is to create a complete Indian not only in colour and form but also in outlook, thought, taste and opinion.
+The vision of the present policy is to create a complete Indian not only in color and form but also in outlook, thought, taste, and opinion.
 This will put an end to the Eurocentric views that have dominated the entire region of India for the last two centuries.
 The new education policy aims to ensure that India does not lag behind in education before it completes 100 years of independence in 2047.
-The dream of a first world status for India is the aspirations whole Indians, especially the youth.
-NEP 2020 effectively addresses the challenges for the youth of India and can be called a student centric and futuristic policy document.
+The dream of a first-world status for India is the aspiration of whole Indians, especially the youth.
+NEP 2020 effectively addresses the challenges for the youth of India and can be called a student-centric and futuristic policy document.

 The most striking feature of this policy is its integrity and consistency in approach.
 This policy puts forward a framework that evaluates the holistic development of the individual, the structure of education, governance practices, content structure, learning styles, and life values.
 Positions are taken with a good sense of the gap between present realities and future possibilities.
 Establishing basic literacy and math skills at an early age is very important.
 The policy takes into account all the differences such as social, economic, regional, gender, linguistic, physical, and mental.
 It is unequivocally stated that everyone should be treated equally in the execution and that each child should be able to stand on his own.
 Thought and strength to lay the foundation stone of a self-reliant India through project implementation that treats backward areas as special education areas while giving value to life and self-esteem is the key to uniting the various proposals in the National Education Policy.